camel-tooling/vscode-camelk/README.md

 Settings include:

+* **Show Status Bar Messages** - Indicates whether to show messages in the status bar to indicate when the system is updating, such as when the Camel K Integrations view is being refreshed or a new Integration is being deployed.
-* **Proxy Namespace** - The namespace of the Kubernetes Proxy.
+* **Namespace** - The namespace of the Kubernetes Proxy.
 You can select one of  two values: default and syndesis.
 The namespace is used to assemble the complete proxy URL and is part of the API definition in Kubernetes.
-* **Proxy Port** - he port of the Proxy URL to be used for accessing Kubernetes via Rest APIs.
-The default is **8000**.
-* **Proxy URL** - The server proxy URL for your Kubernetes service.
-The default is **http://localhost**.
-You can change it to any appropriate service URL.
-This value is combined with the port to construct URLs at runtime when starting the proxy and using proxy calls.
-For details on how to create the local proxy (i.e. 'kubectl proxy –port=8000'), see [Use an HTTP Proxy to Access the Kubernetes API)[https://kubernetes.io/docs/tasks/access-kubernetes-api/http-proxy-access-api/] and [Starting a local Kubernetes proxy](#starting-a-local-kubernetes-proxy).)
-* **Show Status Bar Messages** - Indicates whether to show messages in the status bar to indicate when the system is updating, such as when the Camel K Integrations view is being refreshed or a new Integration is being deployed.
-* **Use Proxy** - Determines whether the Camel K Integrations view retrieves the list of running integrations by using the local 'kubectl' application or by using the Kubernetes Rest API and calls through the Proxy URL/Namespace combination above.
-The ultimate URL becomes [proxyurl]/apis/camel.apache.org/v1alpha1/namespaces/[namespace]/integrations.

-## Starting a local Kubernetes proxy

-**Note:** This option is only available if you have the Minikube executable installed.

-1. In In the VS Code editor, open the command palette by pressing **Ctrl+Shift+P** or **F1**.
-2. From the options, select **Apache Camel K: Start the Kubernetes proxy server**.

-A new Kubernetes proxy starts.
-It uses the Minikube executable (kubectl proxy --port=8000) and refreshes the Apache Camel K Integrations view immediately.
-This command creates a local proxy at the URL composed of the Proxy URL and Proxy Port set in the settings.
-For example, with the defaults, the proxy URL becomes **http://localhost:8000**.

 ## Your First Integration